 We hope the following projects inspire you and your family to do something for our planet this month.
 Happy Earth Month!

-This year Screen-Free Week is happening May 3-9, 2021.
+Every year my family participates in a Screen-Free Week, which is usually happens in the beginning of May.
 This week not only conserves energy but it encourages the entire family to spend the time they would be using screens in more creative ways.
-Over the years we have participated in three screen-free weeks.
 The kids (and I) always dread these weeks but they end up being really great.
-We spend more time outside, play lots of boardgames, read and listen to audio books.
-Before the week begins, we brainstorm a list of ways to spend our screen free time and post this on our television.
+We spend more time outside, play lots of board games, read and listen to audio books and spend a lot of time on creative projects.
+Before the week begins we brainstorm a list of ways to spend our screen free time and post this on our television.
 This acts as a reminder to keep screens off.
 The first two days are the hardest but after awhile you all will find ways to fill that screen free time.
 Click Here for more info and to register.

 This is a great project for ALL ages!
 I have participated in this project a few times and it is a lot of fun.
 If your local grocery store has paper bags, talk to a manager about borrowing a stack to decorate for Earth Day (April 22nd).
 Decorate the bags with Earth Friendly messages and pictures.
 Return the bags before Earth Day so that the stores can use them for groceries on Earth Day.
 This is a great project to do as a family, with friends, as a project in your child’s classroom or with Brownies or Cub Scouts.
 Click HERE to learn more.